mysteriumnetwork/winter-is-coming/quests/Secret_Whispering.md

 # Secret Whispering.
 Game "Winter is coming"

-Hey, Network Developer, we're challenging You to encrypt war messages!
+Hey, Network Developer, we're challenging you to encrypt war messages!

 ## Requirements:
 Build a protocol, which encrypts IP packets.